Weld Surfacing or Weld Overlay Welding Symbols and Applications

 Each method has its own advantages and limitations, with the choice of method depending on factors such as the material being used, the desired properties of the overlay, and the specific application.

-See also Melt through weld symbol
+See also iso weld symbols

 AWS Weld Surfacing Welding Symbol